ShallWeMove/Overflow2024/README.md

 - **Raise**: Accepting the previous bet and adding more to it.

 - **Fold**: Surrendering the hand, resulting in the loss of any money bet before folding.
 Folding is employed to minimize further losses when a player assesses that their hand has little chance of winning.

+## Poker Hands

+### Straight Flush Series

+- **Royal Straight Flush**: A combination of A and K cards of the same suit.
+It is the strongest hand.

+- **Back Straight Flush**: A combination of A and 2 cards of the same suit.
+Depending on the rules, it may be recognized as the second strongest hand.

+- **Straight Flush**: A combination of two consecutive numbers of the same suit.
+It is the third strongest hand.

+### Pair

+- A pair consists of two cards with the same number or the same letter, such as J, Q, K.